6kumaran/Hand-gesture/README.md

 ### utils/cvfpscalc.py
 This is a module for FPS measurement.

+### TextToSpeech.py
+This is a module used by which you can translate the text sentences to speech

 # Training
 Hand sign recognition and finger gesture recognition can add and change training data and retrain the model.